A's extend winning streak to 11, helped by 2 errors in 10th - WTMJ

 Minnesota was swept in the three-game series, the first time the Twins were swept this season.

-“I wish we could be talking about game-saving plays,” Twins manager Rocco Baldelli said.
-“And Taylor Rogers really stepped up for us.
-He was impressive.”

-Donaldson had four hits, including a home run, and is hitting .556 (10 for 18) since coming off the injured list.
+Donaldson had four hits, including a home run, and hit hitting .556 (10 for 28) since coming off the injured list.
 He’s reached in 18 of his last 31 plate appearances against his former club.

 Matt Olson homered twice and had three RBIs for the A’s, who allowed more runs than they had in seven previous games combined.
 Jed Lowrie doubled twice and drove in two runs.